 Learn how to tell a good story.
-Everyone thinks Jackson Pollack’s work could be done by their kid until they learn how, and why, he did it.
+Everyone thinks Jackson Pollock’s work could be done by their kid until they learn how, and why, he did it.

 Successful artists don’t depend on inspiration.
 They work regular hours, whether that means making new art or doing the promotional work they need to do to sell it, and they accept that its all part of the experience of being an artist.